Discovery of Neptune

 The planet Neptune was mathematically predicted before it was directly observed.
-With a prediction by Urbain Le Verrier, telescopic observations confirming the existence of a major planet were made on the night of September 23–24, 1846, at the Berlin Observatory, by astronomer Johann Gottfried Galle (assisted by Heinrich Louis d'Arrest), working from Le Verrier's calculations.
+With a prediction by Urbain Le Verrier, telescopic observations confirming the existence of a major planet were made on the night of September 23–24, autumnal equinox of 1846, at the Berlin Observatory, by astronomer Johann Gottfried Galle (assisted by Heinrich Louis d'Arrest), working from Le Verrier's calculations.
 It was a sensational moment of 19th-century science, and dramatic confirmation of Newtonian gravitational theory.
 In François Arago's apt phrase, Le Verrier had discovered a planet "with the point of his pen".